 Red Rooster

-Australia’s first and favourite chicken shop approached us in need of a brand spruce up.
+In 2021, Australia’s original favourite chicken shop approached us in need of a brand spruce up.
+Sales and shares were declining, and the brand had lost its relevance and was culturally out of date.

-With these game-changing additions to the menu, Red Rooster felt it was the perfect time for a drastic transformation in the form of a brand refresh.
+With these game-changing additions to the menu, Red Rooster felt it was the perfect time for a drastic brand transformation.
 They wanted to continue to appeal to their existing roast chicken-loving customers but re-introduce themselves to the new generation of chicken fans.

 Client